Python Turtle - Lesson 4

 22draw_poly(length, sides)

-• Investigate by trying to enter different values for sides and length:
+Investigate by trying different values for sides and length:

 • draw different shapes

-• what are the correct values to make your turtle draw a circle?
+• what values make the turtle draw a circle?

-• what happens when you enter a float or a string?
+• what happens if you enter a decimal (float) or text (string)?

-• Modify your code to use different prompts
+Modify your code to use different questions (prompts)

 Part 2 Exercise